 Turns out there isn't much available for well-maintained cross-platform software for extending or mirroring your computer's display.
 I came across something called SpaceDesk.

 It's a client-server model software for extending or mirroring computer displays.
-It does more though, it also offers mouse control from the client and vice versa.
+It does more though, it also offers mouse control from the client (mirror display) to server (mirrored display) and vice versa.
 In addition, it also features support for iOS, Android, Amazon (not too sure what this is, it's just listed though), Windows, and for anything else with a modern browser!

 Setup is super easy:

 - Download the driver (server) software on the device you want to act as the original display